Jooho/ose_smart_start_ansible/roles/reg_imageStream_deploy/README.md

-Regression Test - Internal  Docker Registry Check
+Regression Test - Deploy App from ImageStream (no build)
 ============

-This role check integrated docker regitstry - oc login/docker login/docker push/docker pull
+This role check if OCP deploy app with ImageStream (no build)

 Requirements
 ------------